My Tribute to Sword & Sorcery

 BIBLIOGRAPHY

 Skaret, Magne.
 2009.
 Fra Varde til SMS: Politiets Sambandshistorie.
-Oslo: Norsk Politihistorisk Selskap, The title roughly translates to "From Cairns to SMS: The History of Police Communications."
+Oslo: Norsk Politihistorisk Selskap.
+The title roughly translates to "From Cairns to SMS: The History of Police Communications."

 Skaret, Magne.
 2017.
 Politiets Våpen: Fra Morgenstjerne til Moderne Automatvåpen.
 Oslo: Norsk Politihistorisk Selskap.
 The title roughly translates to "Police Weapons: From morning stars* to automatic rifles."